Big Mama dune during sunrise

 10) self-drive 4×4 camping safari

 Renting our own 4×4 SUV, equipped with a rooftop tent, allowed us to freely explore the country and stay amidst some of the most unique landscapes.
-A self-drive camping trip is truly the way to experience Namibia!
+A self-drive camping trip is truly the best way to experience Namibia!

-From setting up camp under the towering cliffs of Spitzkoppe, cooking up a Braai dinner by the campfire, sipping on cocktails while munching on biltong at sunset, to sleeping atop our car, drifting off to the sounds of lions and hyenas in the distance—it was an experience like no other.
+From setting up camp under the towering cliffs of Spitzkoppe, cooking up a Braai dinner by the campfire, sipping on cocktails while munching on biltong at sunset, to sleeping atop our car, drifting off to the sounds of lions and hyenas in the distance, it was an experience like no other.

 This was our first time traveling this way, and we can guarantee it won’t be our last!
+To this day, having travelled to over 45 countries, our experience here has become the Gold Standard of what we’d like to experience during an epic road trip!

 11) Marvel at the Milky Way